-When the feature "SatelliteBackhaul" is supported, the subscription to satellite backhaul category changes is used by a NF service consumer to subscribe to receive a notification when the satellite backhaul category changes and when the backhaul category changes between satellite backhaul and non-satellite backhaul.
+When the feature "SatelliteBackhaul" and/or "EnSatelliteBackhaul" are supported, the subscription to satellite backhaul category changes is used by a NF service consumer to subscribe to receive a notification when the satellite backhaul category changes and when the backhaul category changes between satellite backhaul and non-satellite backhaul.
+When the feature "EnSatelliteBackhaul" is supported, the subscription is used to receive a notification when the satellite backhaul category change comprises a dynamic satellite backhaul category.

 The NF service consumer shall use the "evSubsc" attribute as described in clause 4.2.2.2 and shall include in the HTTP POST request message an event within the "events" attribute with the "event" attribute set to "SAT_CATEGORY_CHG".